alexjvr1/Velocity2020/README.md

 for i in $(ls *bam); do ls $i >>flagstat.log && samtools flagstat $i >> flagstat.log; done
 ```

-Index the bam files with the script [index.bamfiles.sh](https://github.com/alexjvr1/Velocity2020/blob/master/index.bamfiles.sh)
+Index the bam files with the script [2a_index.bamfiles.sh](https://github.com/alexjvr1/Velocity2020/blob/master/2a_index.bamfiles.sh)

-### 3. MapDamage: correct for Cytosine deamination in museum data

-#### 3a.
+#### 2b.
 MapDamage run on museum data

 [MapDamage2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3694634/) is a package used to estimate and correct for Cytosine deamination (or any other transition/transversion bias in the data).
 This is a problem anticipated for ancient DNA, and possibly for museum data.